Department Chairperson: Melanie E. Rawlins

 Associate Graduate Faculty

-The Department of Counselor Education offers a Master of Science in Education in Counseling at the WIU-QC Center.
+The Department of Counselor Education and College Student Personnel offers a Master of Science in Education in Counseling on the Macomb campus and at the WIU Regional Center.
 The counseling program offers a unique blend of courses designed to provide the skills and knowledge necessary for becoming a competent counseling professional.
 Solid academic performance as well as experiential mastery are required.
 Students may select either of two emphases: Community Counseling or School Counseling.
 The community counseling emphasis prepares persons for work as professional counselors in a variety of community settings, including mental health centers, colleges, rehabilitation hospitals, recovery centers, and employee assistance programs.
 The school counseling emphasis prepares persons for work as elementary and/or secondary school counselors in public and private schools.
 The school counselor emphasis of the counseling program is the only program at Western Illinois University that prepares students for school counselor certification.
-A Marriage and Family Counseling Certificate Program is also available at the WIU-QC Center.
+A Marriage and Family Counseling Certificate Program is also available at the WIU Regional Center.
 Prospective students should consult with staff prior to enrollment regarding the appropriateness of this curriculum to their situation and professional objectives.

 The counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 Because of CACREP accreditation, WIU counseling program graduates and interns are automatically eligible to sit for the National Board for Certified Counselors examination and meet many of the requirements for various state licensures and certifications.

 Applicants must meet the regular admission requirements of the School of Graduate Studies and be recommended by a Departmental Selection Committee.
 References, a screening interview, and an essay are required by the selection committee.
 Applicants choosing the school counselor emphasis must also be certified as a teacher.
-Interested persons should contact the chairperson of the Department of Counselor Education for information about admission procedures.
+Interested persons should contact the chairperson of the Department of Counselor Education and College Student Personnel for information about admission procedures.